-In addition to representing as lawyers nearly every possible party-in-interest in Chapter 11 reorganization bankruptcies, our Denver-based law office, located in Denver, likewise represents business and individual debtors; secured, undersecured, and unsecured creditors; administrative expense claimants; and trustees in Chapter 7 liquidation bankruptcy cases.
-The firm’s lawyers represent clients not only for matters in Denver and other locations in Colorado, but throughout the country like in Delaware, Kansas, Florida, North Carolina, New York, and Virginia.
+Our Denver-based law office represents business and individual debtors; secured, undersecured, and unsecured creditors; administrative expense claimants; and trustees in Chapter 7 liquidation bankruptcy cases.
+We represent clients not only for matters in Denver and other locations in Colorado, but throughout the country like in Delaware, Kansas, Florida, North Carolina, New York, and Virginia.